the-chosen-wan/genai/README.md

 3. **Your Solution**:
    Fill the variable `Sol` with your proposed solution in string format.
 This should contain the detailed steps, code, or explanation of your solution to the specified problem.

----

-Feel free to adjust the wording or formatting according to your preferences or the specific guidelines of your documentation.